Rogelio Mayta

-Rogelio Mayta Mayta (born 16 September 1971) is a Bolivian lawyer and politician currently serving as the Foreign Minister of Bolivia since 9 November 2020 under the administration of Luis Arce.
+Rogelio Mayta Mayta (born 16 September 1971) is a Bolivian lawyer and politician who served as the Foreign Minister of Bolivia from 9 November 2020 to 15 November 2023 under the administration of Luis Arce.

 Biography

 Rogelio Mayta was born on 16 September 1971.
 He graduated as a lawyer by profession.
 During the course of his career, Mayta served as defense counsel for victims of the "Massacre of Black October" in El Alto which took place in 2003 during the Bolivian gas conflict.
 He was part of the committee promoting the liability trial against the former President Gonzalo Sánchez de Lozada who resigned and fled to the United States following the incident.

 He entered Bolivian politics at 48 years of age, participating in the 2019 general elections as a candidate for the position of Senator for the Department of La Paz on behalf of the Movement for Socialism, however those results were annulled following alleged fraud.